ZED-Magdy/Laravel-React-Ecommerce-Example/README.md

-# Daftra E-commerce
+# E-commerce using Laravel and react

-A Laravel 10 + React (Vite & TypeScript) monorepo demo that powers a small e-commerce storefront and API.
+A Laravel 12 + React (Vite & TypeScript) monorepo demo that powers a small e-commerce storefront and API.

 ---